JvanKatwijk/qt-dab/README.md

 ================================================================

 While not in the region where I live, in some countries (Germany) DAB services are sometimes augmented with Journaline data.
 This data is - at least in the examples I have - transmitted in a subservice as shown in the picture
+Qt-DAB uses the "NewsService Journaline (R) Decoder" software from Fruanhofer IIS Erlangen (in a slightly modified form (all rights gratefully acknowledged).

 ![6.9](/res/read_me/journaline-1.png?raw=true)